krishnansr/krishnansr.github.io/_pages/about.md

 <br>
 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was an OSS contributor and mentor at <a href="https://www.openmined.org">OpenMined</a>, exploring my research interests in PPML <strong>∩</strong> Differential privacy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was an OSS contributor and technical mentor at <a href="https://www.openmined.org">OpenMined</a>, exploring my research interests in PPML <strong>∩</strong> Differential privacy.
 I also spent a year at <a href="https://www.solitontech.com">Soliton tech</a> designing end-to-end real time stereo image processing pipelines to control $2MM pilot industrial systems.
 I graduated from <a href="https://www.annauniv.edu">Anna University</a>, India with a Bachelor’s degree in Electrical Engineering.
 My past research interests were in the interdisciplinary field of electrical motor design optimization using statistical analysis tools, and I still relish contemporary research here.
 <br>
 <br>